 If you have a deep fear of socialising – known as social phobia or social anxiety – it means you’re more than just a bit shy or introverted.
-Social anxiety doesn’t just come out for parties; it affects your confidence every day, everywhere you expect to mix with others, whether at work, school, or in your relationships.
+Social anxiety doesn’t just come out for parties; it affects your confidence every day, everywhere you expect to mix with others, whether at work, school, at university, or in your relationships.

 Do you worry excessively about meeting strangers or how you’ll start a conversation?
 Do you think you’ll make a fool of yourself in front of other people?
 Do you hate talking on the phone or to sales assistants in shops?
 If you answered ‘yes’ to any – or all – of these questions, you may well have social anxiety disorder.